Below you’ll find some of the work we are doing to bring national attention to autism.

 Click on the image below to expand the visual.

-Dental Policy Stakeholder Engagement Report
+Dental Policy Forums

-Employment Scan on Federal, Provincial and Territorial Service Systems for Autistic Canadians
+Employment Scan Service Systems for Autistic Canadians

 Ready, Willing & Able

 Ready, Willing and Able (RWA) is a national initiative active in 20 communities across Canada, with a branch in all 13 provinces and territories.
+This program is co-delivered with the CACL.

 The primary objective of the Forum was to begin co-creating a shared occupational therapy vision focusing on four different communities: occupational therapists, autistic individuals, colleagues and policymakers.
 Attendees included 57 delegates, with over a quarter having lived experience.